nthodgson/gameOfLife/README.md

 Programmer:
 Nathan Hodgson

+### Important

+Program currently does not work on Mac OS.

 ### Program Description

 This program implements "Conway's Game of Life", a zero-player game which simulates the evolution of a grid of cells in a turn-by-turn basis.
 More information at: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life